A wise person once said, “You have to be a romantic to be a good cook.”

 We believe the same is true of storytellers.

 As the founder of Timber & Frame, Ben has worked with organizations in diverse and challenging locations including Bosnia, the Mexican/US border and the Ecuadorian Amazon.
-He studied at the nationally renowned photojournalism program at Western Kentucky University and his work has been recognized by the Associated Collegiate Press, Society of Professional Journalists, National Press Photographers Association, and the William Randolph Heart awards, known as the pulitzers of college journalism.
-Originally from a small town in the hills and lakes of central New England, he is a proud advocate of all things New Hampshire.
+He studied at the nationally renowned photojournalism program at Western Kentucky University and his work has been recognized by the regional EMMYs, National Press Photographers Association and the William Randolph Hearst competition, known as the Pulitzers of college journalism.

 Thanks to his parents, Dillon was raised on old MGM musicals, Hitchcock, Columbo and Abbott and Costello.
 During the summer of 2012, Dillon was an assistant/intern at Scott Rudin Productions.
 He has worked on the movies RED and 21 Jump Street, and his work has been shown on PBS, the Maine Media Workshops, and film festivals across the country.
 In 2014, his short screenplay, The Ants Go Marching, was a quarterfinalist at the Slamdance Screenplay Competition and won best short thriller/horror screenplay at the Nashville Film Festival.

 Before landing in audio/visual storytelling, Megan learned to live out of a suitcase and adapt quickly to places that range from the Gobi Desert to the desert-like land of Southern California.
 Her appreciation for people has led her to tell stories with the WNYC radio show Radiolab and the Minneapolis Star-Tribune.
 While maintaining her old soul spirit, Megan plans to work with people who love their jobs and have a home with a fireplace.